Banner

 Can I store my main luggage?

 Yes.
 Leave your big bag free at our Cusco office or at your hotel.
-Bring only a 20 to 25 liter daypack for the trail.
+Bring only a 20 to 25 litre daypack for the trail.
 Machu Picchu limits bags to that size.

 How big are the groups?

-Maximum eight travelers per guide.
+Maximum eight travellers per guide.
 Average group is four to six.
 Private service is available for two or more.

 What if I cannot finish the hike?